 Perfect Oven Baked Potatoes Recipe

-It is not often that I call one of my recipes perfect, but this one really is.
-Not only is it easy but it is inexpensive, fast, only has three ingredients, and there are no dishes to clean.
-In five minutes, pop these potatoes in the oven, and in an hour, they are perfectly roasted with crispy salted skin and fluffy tender insides.
-Top them with bacon, sour cream, cheese, and green onions, or eat them plain.
+I do not often call one of my recipes perfect, but this one really is.
+It is easy, inexpensive, fast, has only three ingredients, and no dishes to clean.
+In five minutes, pop these potatoes in the oven, and in an hour, they are perfectly roasted with crispy salted skin and fluffy, tender insides.
+Add bacon, sour cream, cheese, and green onions, or eat them plain.
 They are incredibly delicious either way!

 Table of contents